yesnik/docker_hello/README.md

 git clone git@github.com:yesnik/docker_hello.git
 ```

-* Bulid image with tag 'docker_hello'
+* Bulid an image with the tag 'docker_hello'

 ```
 cd docker_hello
 docker build -t docker_hello .
 ```

-* Ensure that image was created:
+* Ensure that the image has been created:

 ```
 docker image ls
 ```

-In the output you must see repository `docker_hello`.
+In the output you must see the repository `docker_hello`.

 * Run our custom image